TanjiEvan/UEFA-CL-ANALYSIS-1955-2023-/README.md

 - **Attendance at final matches may increase with the popularity of the tournament or due to home team advantage.**

-- **The venue might influence final match outcomes, potentially favoring teams from the host country.**
+- **The venue might influence final match outcomes, potentially favoring teams from the host country .**

 ## Analysis & Findings